Aakashadawle1/Linux/Linux.md

 |2006          |Oracle                   |

 > ## 5) Who maintains each flavor?
+1. Red Hat -
+Red Hat started out as the "little Linux".
+Its Red Hat Enterprise Linux (RHEL) is maintain and support.

+1. SUSE -
+The Micro Focus-owned (but independently operated) SUSE Linux Enterprise Server (SLES) is stable, easy to maintain and offers 24x7 support.

+3. CentOS -
+CentOS will remain free, with support provided by the community-led CentOS project rather than through Red Hat.

+4. Debian -
+If you're confused by Debian's inclusion here, don't be.
+Debian doesn't have a commercial support but you can connect with Debian-savvy consultants around the world via their Consultants page.

+5. Slackware -
+While not generally associated with commercial distributions, Slackware Linux Slackware maintains relationships with several companies that provide fee-based support.
+Support provided company name are Adjuvo Consulting Ltd, Multi-User Solutions, RedAccess Corporation etc.

 > ## 6) What is the difference between each flavor?

 Ubuntu -
 It is reletevly late arrival and it's based on Debion with included with well known software like firefox, office.
 It is use a complex repository as a apt and allows redistribution of binary packages via Personal Package Archives.